Academic Jobs - Home of Higher Ed Logo

 StageDurationKey Milestones & Advice

-Master's Degree1-2 yearsThesis on Indo-Aryan syntax; teaching assistantships.
-Network at conferences like the International Congress for Iranian Studies.
+Master's Degree1-2 yearsThesis on Indo-Aryan or Iranian syntax; teaching assistantships.
+Network at conferences such as the International Congress for Iranian Studies.

-Postdoc/Visiting Scholar1-3 yearsResearch at top institutions like University of Chicago or SOAS London.
-Build CV for tenure-track.
+Postdoc/Visiting Scholar1-3 yearsResearch at institutions like University of Chicago or SOAS London to strengthen tenure-track applications.

 Breakdown by Role